Acetylcysteine: Mucolytic agent

 Acetylcysteine exhibits mucolytic properties, meaning it reduces the viscosity and adhesiveness of mucus.
 This therapeutic effect is achieved through the cleavage of disulfide bonds within mucoproteins (strongly cross-linked mucins), thereby decreasing the mucus viscosity and facilitating its clearance from the respiratory tract.
 This mechanism is particularly beneficial in conditions characterized by excessive or thickened mucus, such as chronic obstructive pulmonary disease (COPD), cystic fibrosis, rhinitis or sinusitis.
 Acetylcysteine can be administered as a part of a complex molecule, thiamphenicol glycinate acetylcysteine, which also contains thiamphenicol, an antibiotic.

 Lungs

-Inhaled acetylcysteine has been used for mucolytic therapy in addition to other therapies in respiratory conditions with excessive and/or thick mucus production.
-It is also used post-operatively, as a diagnostic aid, and in tracheotomy care.
+Inhaled acetylcysteine is also used post-operatively, as a diagnostic aid, and in tracheotomy care.
 It may be considered ineffective in cystic fibrosis.
 A 2013 Cochrane review in cystic fibrosis found no evidence of benefit.

 Acetylcysteine is used in the treatment of obstructive lung disease as an adjuvant treatment.

 Other uses

 Acetylcysteine has been used to complex palladium, to help it dissolve in water.
 This helps to remove palladium from drugs or precursors synthesized by palladium-catalyzed coupling reactions.
 N-acetylcysteine can be used to protect the liver.